Clark left off USA Basketball national team roster, AP Source says; Taurasi makes sixth Olympic team

 This will be Griner’s first time playing internationally since she was detained in a Russian prison for 10 months in 2022.
 She said she’ll only play abroad with USA Basketball.

-A bunch of first time Olympians will be on the team with Alyssa Thomas, Sabrina Ionescu and Kahleah Copper.
-All three played on the American team which won the World Cup in Australia in 2022.
+A bunch of first-time Olympians will join the team with Alyssa Thomas, Sabrina Ionescu and Kahleah Copper.
+All three played on the American team that won the World Cup in Australia in 2022.

 The U.S. women have won every gold medal in women’s basketball since the 1996 Atlanta Olympics.

-Taurasi, who turns 42 before the Paris Games begin, will break the record for most Olympics played in the sport of basketball.
+Taurasi, who turns 42 before the Paris Games, will break the record for most Olympics played in the sport of basketball.
 Five players, including former teammate Sue Bird, have competed in five.

-The U.S. team will get together to train for a few days in Phoenix in July.
+The U.S. team will train together for a few days in Phoenix in July.
 Then its off to London for an exhibition game against Germany before heading to France.

 The Americans will play Japan, Belgium and Germany in pool play at the Olympics.